1907 Major League Baseball season

-The 1907 Major League Baseball season was contested from April 11 to October 8, 1907.
-The Chicago Cubs and Detroit Tigers were the regular season champions of the National League and American League, respectively.
-The Cubs then defeated the Tigers in the World Series, four games to none (with one tie).
+The 1907 major league baseball season began on April 11, 1907.
+The regular season ended on October 6, with the Chicago Cubs and Detroit Tigers as regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the fourth modern World Series on October 8 and ended with Game 5 on October 12.
+The Cubs defeated the Tigers, four games to none (with one tie), capturing their first championship in franchise history.
+Going into the season, the defending World Series champions were the Chicago White Sox from the 1906 season.

-The Philadelphia Phillies set a Major League record for the fewest at bats by a team in a season—4,725.
+The Philadelphia Phillies set a Major League record for the fewest at bats by a team in a season—4,725. to October 8, 1907.
+The Boston Beaneaters renamed as the Boston Doves.